OpenBB-finance/OpenBB/website/content/platform/how-to/add_data_to_existing_endpoint.md

 ---
-title: How To Add A Data Provider To An Existing Endpoint
+title: Add A Data Provider To An Existing Endpoint
 sidebar_position: 1
 description: This guide outlines the process for adding an endpoint to an existing data provider and router endpoint.
 keywords: